What is the average pension pot (UK)?

 Let’s take the average UK pension pot for someone aged 64, which is £107,300.

 If they qualify for the State Pension, which most people who have worked for most of their lives will have.
-Then, they would be just above the ‘minimum’ retirement standards bracket.
-They’d roughly have an income of £14,000 per year from their pension.
+Then, they would be just below the ‘minimum’ retirement standards bracket.
+They’d roughly have an income to spend £14,000 per year from their pension.

 If they didn’t qualify for the State Pension, their income would be a lot less, around £4,000 per year.
 And would likely have to continue to work into retirement.
 As a reminder, minimum wage is currently £19,760 – so your retirement income would be a lot less.

-And for a comfortable retirement, you’d need nearly 6x the average UK pension pot, with £747,003 (plus the State Pension).
+And for a comfortable retirement, you’d need 8x the average UK pension pot, with £853,039.

 So, instead of asking 'What is the average pension pot?'
 You should be asking 'How much do I need to save to have the retirement I want?'

-We’ll cover how to increase your pension pot and contributions below.
+We’ll cover how to increase your pension pot and contributions below, and you can use our pension calculator to get a personalised estimate.

 Types of pensions